marcusjoshm/runtimex/README.md

 ## About the Name

 runtimex is a play on "runtime" (the execution time of a program) and "Timex" (the classic watch brand).
-As a former runner, this project aims to create the ideal timing tool I've always wanted - something that could manage complex, overlapping timing scenarios better than a traditional stopwatch.
+As a former running, I always wore a Timex watch.
+I used it for everything.
+It worked perfectly fine: a clock, a stopwatch with laps, a timer, an alarm.
+Now I need something more. runtimex is the last timer you'll ever need.

 ## Features